-16.0 Exemption from Displaying Plates
+16.0 Displaying Plates

-16.1 Display of the PHV and Hackney Carriage licence plates is a key way of the public and licencing officers readily identifying that the vehicle is licenced, that it has passed through all the licensing processes and may be easily spot checked by officers.
+16.1 Display of the PHV and Hackney Carriage licence plates is a key way of the public and licencing officers readily identifying that the vehicle is licensed, that it has passed through all the licensing processes and may be easily spot checked by officers.
 By law plates and other identifying marks must be displayed at all times and they cannot be removed or covered up, even when the vehicle is not working or is being used for family journeys, unless it is appropriate for other arrangements to be put in place, at the Council's discretion.

-The overriding consideration will be public safety so before any dispensation is granted the Council must be satisfied that an exemption from displaying plates is an absolutely critical to the business of the applicant.
+The overriding consideration will be public safety, dispensation will only be granted for Novelty Vehicles and Weddings and when the Council is satisfied that an exemption from displaying plates is absolutely critical to the business of the applicant.
 Applications for exemption from displaying external identification plates and/or other signage may be made in respect of individual vehicles only.
 Applications for exemption relating to a fleet of vehicles will not be allowed.

-16.2 The requirements contained in Appendix N must be met to satisfy the Authority of the validity of the request and the necessity of allowing this dispensation.
+The requirements contained in Appendix N must be met to satisfy the Authority of the validity of the request and the necessity of allowing this dispensation.